 Your browser does not support iframes.

 CAT 2019 Analysis by Bulls Eye - IIM Kozhikode conducted CAT 2019 on November 24, 2019, Sunday, in two sessions.
 Common Admission Test (CAT), the most coveted management entrance exam in the country saw a participation of more than 2 lakh candidates this year.
 The exam will open the gates for admission to 20 IIMs and various other renowned B-schools across the country.
 Careers360 brings you the complete CAT 2019 analysis by Bulls Eye for slot 1 and slot 2.
 The analysis of CAT 2019 by Bulls Eye will determine the overall and sectional difficulty level of the exam .
 The toughest section and the easiest one.
 Read more to check the expected cutoff, expected number of questions to attempt in each section to score well, etc. Analysis of the examination will be available only after the commencement of the examination.
 Meanwhile candidates can have a look at CAT 2018 analysis.
-Read the article to get CAT 2018 analysis and to know more about CAT analysis 2019 by Bulls Eye and more.LATEST: CAT 2019 result will be declared on January 6, 2020.
+Read the article to get CAT 2018 analysis and to know more about CAT analysis 2019 by Bulls Eye and more.LATEST: Dpwnload CAT result 2019 using your user ID and password.

 Before knowing the CAT exam analysis by Bulls Eye, let's have a look at the exam pattern of CAT 2019.